 Okay, so first things first, can you use a cryptocurrency such as Bitcoin for your mortgage deposit or downpayment?

 Well, you can’t pay the deposit in actual cryptocurrency.
 Sorry!
-But if you convert it into pound sterling by selling it then yes, you can use your cryptocurrency profits to put down a deposit for a home.
+But if you convert it into pound sterling by selling it then yes (by using a crypto exchange or an app like Nexo – here's our Nexo review), you can use your cryptocurrency profits to put down a deposit for a home.
 Woohoo!

 However, before you get too excited, there’s some less good news too.
 Because cryptocurrency is so new, a lot of lenders haven’t yet decided where they stand with it (lenders are the people who give out mortgages).
 Many will turn you away point blank if you want to pay your deposit using cryptocurrency profits.
 Urgh.

 If you’re wondering ‘Why would a lender care where I got the deposit money from?!’ then we don’t blame you.
 To cut a long story short, it’s all to do with money laundering (that’s what it’s called when someone hides money that’s been gained illegally).

 Basically, lenders need to be able to confirm where the funds you’re using for your mortgage deposit have come from, to make sure you’ve got them legally.
 This can be really hard if you’re using cryptocurrency, especially because this kind of money is unregulated (not controlled by laws or regulations) and therefore in the riskiest category for money laundering.

 Don’t get us wrong, we trust that your Bitcoin is squeaky clean.
 But mortgage lenders need to be absolutely sure.
 So, there are fewer lenders out there who’ll be happy to let you pay your deposit this way.
 And even the ones who are happy will have to do some very strict checks on your money first.
 Which brings us onto…

 What do I need to do if I want to pay my mortgage deposit using cryptocurrency profits?